-Shows like Mad Men have glamorized the world of advertising, but to succeed in this field, you’ll need to do more than master the art of persuasion.
-Advertising is the result of complex strategies used to influence the behavior of customers, and a multitude of factors – including customer data, creative conceptualization, and media buying – are all part of an effective formula.
-If you’re interested in taking the next step in your advertising career, then earning a masters in advertising might be the right step for you.
+Shows like Mad Men have glamorized the world of advertising, but to succeed in this field, you’ll need to do more than develop witty banter and clever puns.
+Successful advertising is the product of complex strategies used to influence consumer behavior, and a multitude of factors – including customer data, creative conceptualization, and media buying – are all part of an effective formula.
+If you’re interested in taking the next step in your advertising career, then earning a master of advertising might be the right step.

-Almost every business relies on some form of advertising to market its products or services to its customers.
-Advertising professionals create, sell, and evaluate the effectiveness of advertising campaigns for their clients, and an advertising degree program will teach you the fundamental skills and knowledge you need to market products and services through both online and traditional methods.
+Almost every business relies on some form of advertising to market its products or services to customers.
+Advertising professionals create, sell, and evaluate the effectiveness of advertising campaigns for their clients, and graduate advertising programs teach you the fundamental skills and knowledge you need to market products and services through both online and traditional methods.

-Whether you already have a career in advertising and want to advance your credentials, or would like to transition into this dynamic, ever-evolving field, a master’s in advertising will help develop skills in these core areas:
+Whether you already have a career in advertising and want to advance your credentials or would like to transition into this dynamic, ever-evolving field, a master’s in advertising will help develop skills in core areas, including:

-- Creative campaign development, including concept development, copywriting, visualization, creating storyboards, and editing
+- Creative campaign development, such as concept development, copywriting, visualization, storyboard creation, and editing

-- Research and analytics, including how to measure audience data, creating reports, and competitive analysis
+- Research and analytics, including how to measure audience data, create reports, and conduct competitive analysis

-- Brand management, including how to position, build, and maintain positive brand optics
+- Brand management, which involves positioning, building, and maintaining positive brand optics

 - Consumer behavior and analysis, including consumer motivation and buying behavior

 - Media buying, including budget creation and media selection and planning

 Are you ready to take a look at some different degree program options?
 Explore the 15 best master’s in advertising programs that we’ve selected for our ranking below!

 |3||Michigan State University||East Lansing, Michigan|

 |5||University of Alabama||Tuscaloosa, Alabama|